AlexanderSchuetz97/jni-simple/README.md

         //    jni_simple::load_jvm_from_library("C:\\Program Files\\Java\\jdk-17.0.1\\jre\\bin\\server\\jvm.dll")
         //        .expect("failed to load jvm");

-        // Works on Both, but requires JAVA_HOME environment variable to be set.
+        // Works on Both but requires the JAVA_HOME environment variable to be set.
         // This is usually done by the java installer.
         // Fails if JAVA_HOME is not set.
         //jni_simple::load_jvm_from_java_home().expect("failed to load jvm");

-        //Adjust JVM version and arguments here, args are just like the args you pass on the command line.
+        //Adjust JVM version and arguments here; args are just like the args you pass on the command line.
-        //You could provide your classpath here for example or configure the jvm heap size.
+        //You could provide your classpath here, for example, or configure the jvm heap size.
         //Default arguments (none) will do for this example. let args : Vec<String> = vec![];
         let (_jvm, env) = JNI_CreateJavaVM_with_string_args(JNI_VERSION_1_8, &args).expect("failed to create jvm");